-Even if we are not interested in the potential benefits of privacy, Vivaldi offers something that many users may need: an all-in-one application for browsing, emailing and scheduling.
+Even if we don't care about the potential benefits in privacy, Vivaldi offers something that many users may need: an all-in-one app for browsing, emailing, and scheduling.

 Having your email available in the browser sidebar, you can quickly check if you have unread messages.